codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/saml/saml-okta.md

 Setting up SAML SSO for Okta includes:
 1. Configuring SSO settings for Okta via SAML in Codefresh
-1. Configuring SSO settings for Codefresh in JumpCloud
+1. Configuring SSO settings for Codefresh in Okta
-1. Completing SSO configuration for JumpCloud in Codefresh
+1. Completing SSO configuration for Okta in Codefresh

 ## Step 1: Configure SSO settings for Okta via SAML in Codefresh
 Create a SAML account for Okta in Codefresh  to create an integration for Codefresh in Okta.